+\end{example} \begin{remark} Note that \eqref{eq:stoch_rd_field} is not strictly speaking a PDE, since we only take a derivative in time.
+Instead one can think of it as a field valued SDE.
+A class of (S)PDE not easily covered by this theory are the reaction diffusion equations of the form

-So with some care one can show that in this case, the martingale term in fact disappears $\mbP$-a.s., not only in expectation. \end{example} Before presenting the next two examples, we recall the Sobolev and Poincar\'e inequalities on bounded domains, we refer in general to \cite[Sec.
+for $\kappa>0$ and $Q^{\nicefrac{1}{2}}W$ a $Q$-Wiener process.
+The challenge here is to reconcile the growth bound \eqref{eq:MGrowthSPDE} in triples like $\mcH^1_0\subset L^2 \subset \mcH^{-1}$ with the coercivity property \eqref{eq:CoerciveMSPDE}.
+However, equations of this form can be treated relatively straightforwardly by a priori energy estimates. \end{remark} Before presenting the next example, we recall the Sobolev and Poincar\'e inequalities on bounded domains, we refer in general to \cite[Sec.
 5.6 \& Subsec.
 5.8.1]{evans_10} for this material.
 Let $\Gamma\subset \mbR^d$ be a closed, bounded, domain with smooth boundary and for $k \in \mbN$, $p\in [1,\infty]$, let $W^{k,p}(\Gamma)$ denote the space of maps $u:\Gamma\rightarrow \mbR$ whose first $k$ distributional derivatives are bounded in $L^p(\Gamma)$.
 We retain the special notation $\mcH^{1}(\Gamma):= W^{1,2}(\Gamma)$.
 We equip these spaces with the norms,

 Let $l<k$, $q \in (p,\infty]$ be such that $\frac{1}{p}-\frac{k}{d} =\frac{1}{q}-\frac{l}{d}$.
 Then one has the bound,

 That is lower derivatives, in higher integrabillity are controlled by higher derivatives in lower integrabillity.
 As a particular case, for $d\geq 2$ and $p> d$, one always has,